petarivanov9/chargebee-issue/CHARGEBEE.md

 `Chargebee` should trigger 3DS authorization of the Credit Card.

 Additional notes:
-Should have a valid `paymentIntent` object.
+- Should have a valid `paymentIntent` object.
+- Credit Card Number, MM/YY and CVV are from https://www.chargebee.com/docs/2.0/chargebee-test-gateway.html.